NunoSilva04/Malenia-BossFight/README.md

 7. Create a directory (for example build) in the main project folder.
 After that run the command `cmake -B <directory_name>`

-Your folder should look something like this
+Your folder structure should look something like this

 ![](ReadMe_Pictures/example1.png)

 8. Once finished run the command `cmake --build <directory_name>`

 9. The .exe will be located inside the **<directory_name>/Debug folder**.
-For that just navigate all the way until where the .exe is located and run the command `bossFight.exe`
+For that just navigate all the way until where the **.exe** is located and run the command `bossFight.exe`